 The Treasurer has announced changes to Australia’s foreign investment review framework, effective from 10.30pm AEDT on Sunday 29 March 2020, relating to monetary thresholds and timeframes for reviewing applications.
-Details are available in our Guidance Note, updated on 18 May 2020, which addresses the effects of the changes.
+Details are available in our Guidance Note number 53, which addresses the effects of the changes.
 All material on this website should be read in light of the Treasurer’s announcement.

 Foreign investment application fees have been indexed for the 2020-21 year.
 Revised fees will apply to applications made and notices given as of 1 July 2020.
 The fee schedule and further information on the application of fees is provided in Guidance Note 29 (residential land) and Guidance Note 30 (business).